 Please review the antenna and booster manuals include in your owner's packet before operating the system.

 Interior TV hook-up locations:

-The 16 ft. model has one under the front dinette and the booster is on the curbside bedroom wall.
+The 16 ft. model has the booster w/outlet on the curbside bedroom wall with an outlet under the front dinette.

-The 19 ft. model is on bedroom curbside wall
+The 19 ft. model booster and outlet is on the bedroom curbside wall.